Quantitative Superresolution Microscopy Workshop

 Workshop Overview

-Students will join us for a workshop designed for active and personalized learning.
-This workshop is a unique opportunity to learn and group with other participants and facilitators across Canada.
+The workshop is designed for active and personalized learning and offers an unique opportunity to learn and group with other participants and facilitators across Canada and beyond.
 Our instructional delivery is informed by best practices in education research, ensuring a memorable and effective learning experience.
 As such, our workshop is unique because it blends live sessions with structured online pre‑work, making the learning more manageable, paced, and easier to absorb.

 - High instructor to student ratio ensuring that participants receive individual attention and guidance